Inbibo/adonisfx_docs/docs/terminology.md

 # Terminology

-## Activation
+## Activation Node

-Activation or **AdnActivation** is an AdonisFX node that allows to perform operations on input activation values to produce a final activation value that can be used to drive the activation of a muscle.
+Activation Node or **AdnActivation** is an AdonisFX node that allows to perform operations on input activation values to produce a final activation value that can be used to drive the activation of a muscle.
 This node allows to override, add, subtract, multiply, divide, etc. multiple input activations to produce one single output.
 The input activations can be used by ingesting AdonisFX sensor data (AdnSensorPosition, AdnSensorDistance, AdnSensorRotation).
 This node is recommended to be used when on-demand activations are required or when multiple activations from several sensors have to be merged into one value.

 ## AdonisFX Asset Definition